mesosphere/dcos-docs-site/pages/dkp/konvoy/2.0/quick-start/index.md

     ]
     ```

-1. Create an Azure Service Principal (SP) by running the following command.
+1. Create an Azure Service Principal (SP) by running the following command:

-    If an SP with the name exists, this command will rotate the password.
+    <p class="message--note"><strong>NOTE: </strong>If an SP with the name exists, this command will rotate the password.</p>

     ```sh
     $ az ad sp create-for-rbac --role contributor --name "$(whoami)-konvoy2"